MiriamPeskowitz/mourning-front-end-2020/notes.md

 Next:
--- get rid of bullets with list,
+-- DONE get rid of bullets with list,

--- Make nav bar for real: clarify workflow: navbar with links, the route
+-- DONE Make nav bar for real: clarify workflow: navbar with links, the route
 	-- DONE navigation moved to navbar.js
 	-- DONE what is the right syntax for where the switch goes?
 -- DONE Fix color of nav bar buttons